 The Blue Hill Public Library seeks applications for a part-time Development & Communications Coordinator.
-This position is a year-round, approximately 25-30 hours weekly.
-Scheduling will be flexible with some seasonal fluctuation.
+This position is a year-round 3/4 time, salaried position with a flexible schedule that has some seasonal fluctuation.

-Summary: The Development & Communications Coordinator is an ongoing appointment for an outgoing and dedicated individual who would like to further the Blue Hill Library’s mission by supporting and implementing fundraising, marketing and communications efforts.
-The successful candidate will have strong oral and written communication skills, the ability to maintain a database and a commitment to helping the library be successful.
+Summary: The Development & Communications Coordinator is an ongoing appointment for an outgoing and dedicated individual who will further the Blue Hill Library’s mission by supporting and implementing fundraising, marketing and communications efforts.
+The successful candidate will be highly organized, work efficiently, have strong oral and written communication skills, the ability to maintain a database, and a commitment to helping the library succeed.

-To apply: Please send an introductory letter that describes your interest in the position and in the library and any relevant past experience, a resume, and the names and contact information of three professional references to:
+- an introductory letter that describes your interest in the position and in the library and any relevant past experience

 Blue Hill Public Library

-A review of applications will begin on October 30th and continue until a successful candidate is found.
+An initial review of applications will begin on October 18th and continue until a successful candidate is found.

-More information about the library is available here:
+More information about the library’s activities is available here:

 Back to our Home Page.